nrobinaubertin/cade/README.md

-# Dave
+# Cade

-Dave (Developer's Automated Virtual Environment) is an attempt at making a scripted environment suitable for the development and testing of charms.
+Cade (Charm's Automated Development Environment) is an attempt at making a scripted environment suitable for the development and testing of charms.

 Goals:
 - only one POSIX shell script